-Married couples are often connected by noiseless action and small gestures.
+Married couples are connected by noiseless actions and small gestures.
 They are quiet.

 One of the many glues that holds couples together is silent and nondescript.
 They are small behaviors like passing each other in the hallway, getting in the car, picking up dirty socks, buying milk at 10:00 P.M. for cereal in the morning, making the bed.